shakeel-faiz/FF/003/database.md

 A **DBMS (Database Management System)** is software that facilitates the creation, management and manipulation of databases.
 It provides a systematic way to store, retrieve and organize data, ensuring efficient access and control.
 A DBMS handles tasks such as data security, integrity, backup and concurrency.
 It allows users and applications to interact with databases using a variety of programming languages or query languages like SQL.
 Examples of DBMS include **MySQL**, **Oracle**, **Microsoft SQL Server** and **MongoDB**.

+## What is RDBMS?

+An **RDBMS (Relational Database Management System)** is a type of database management system that stores data in structured tables, using rows and columns.
+It follows the relational model where data is organized into relations (tables) that can be linked using primary and foreign keys.
+RDBMS supports SQL (Structured Query Language) for querying and managing data, ensuring data integrity, consistency and security.
+Popular RDBMS examples include **MySQL**, **PostgreSQL**, **Oracle**, and **Microsoft SQL Server**.